 The teachers completed a presurvey via Qualtrics that asked for demographic information including age, gender, race/ethnicity, language, educational background, current teaching context, and teaching experience.
-The presurvey asked also about attitudes toward gesture using the Teacher Attitudes About Gesture for Learning and Instruction (TAGLI) survey (Nathan et al., in press), as gesture is an important element of the shAR GSE.
+The presurvey asked also about attitudes toward gesture using the Teacher Attitudes About Gesture for Learning and Instruction (TAGLI) survey (Nathan et al., 2019), as gesture is an important element of the shAR GSE.
 Finally, it assessed the teachers’ technology background using the Technology Autobiography (i.e., adapted from Racial Autobiography prompt in Singleton & Linton, 2005), which contained the following questions:

 - What did you learn about technology growing up?
 What’s the first time you remember using a digital tool?
 At home?
 At school?

 - Who were the instrumental people in your exposure to technology?
 What specific experiences do you remember from your childhood related to technology?

 - What is your favorite parts about using digital tools?